Sumidu/calerovaldez.com/content/post/2020-01-03-rmdtemplates-package-update.md

 projects: []
 ---

-Today I updated the ˋrmdtemplatesˋ package on github.
+Today I updated the `rmdtemplates` package on github.
 It now supports PocketMods: Tiny little 8 paged books that you can now author in Markdown.

 Check it out at http://www.github.com/statisticsforsocialscience/rmd_templates